MNandor/pysnippets/README.md

 # Python Snippers

-Pieces of code that are generally useful
+Pieces of code that are generally useful.
+`python`